Holos Krainy season 13

-The thirteenth season of the Ukrainian reality talent show Holos Krainy premiered on 3 September 2023, broadcasting every Sunday at 21h (9 p.m) evenings on 1+1 Ukraine.
+The 13th season of the Ukrainian reality talent show Holos Krainy premiered on 3 September 2023, broadcasting every Sunday at 21h (9 p.m) evenings on 1+1 Ukraine.
 From the previous season, only Nadya Dorofeeva returned as coach, alongside three debuting coaches: Julia Sanina, Artem Pyvovarov, and Ivan Klymenko.
 This season axed the "Second Chance" (Другий шанс) coaches, which were introduced last season.

 This season is also called the European Season because it is the first season in the entire The Voice franchise to be held across Europe, due to the Russian invasion of Ukraine.
 The show introduced a custom-designed train to Poland, as the competition would be held on the set of The Voice of Poland.

 On 29 October, Mykhailo Panchyshyn was named the winner by the public, marking Artem Pyvovarov's first win as a coach.